justonedb/kafka-sink-pg-json/README.md

 value.converter=org.apache.kafka.connect.storage.StringConverter

-This has already been set in the supplied justone-pg-sink-json-standalone.properties file - but you will likely need to modify the setting if using another property file for distributed mode.
+This has already been set in the supplied justone-kafka-sink-pg-json-standalone.properties file - but you will likely need to modify the setting if using another property file for distributed mode.

 ### Sink Connector

-The sink connector properties (justone-pg-sink-json-connector.properties) are as follows:
+The sink connector properties (justone-kafka-sink-pg-json-connector.properties) are as follows:

 * tasks.max      - number of tasks to be assigned to the connector.
 Mandatory.
 Must be 1 or more.
 * topics         - topics to consume from.
 Mandatory.